Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 This website was developed to showcase my professional resume in an efficient and appealing online format.
 The key idea is for the website to act as a dual purpose calling card.
 Firstly it provides a lot of the information that would be contained in a traditional CV, and secondly it in itself works as testament to my ability to design and create static websites.
 The feeling and tone of the website is intended to be a blend of professionalism and creativity.
 I wanted to build a clean dark-toned site that displayed the required information in a pleasing and interesting way with a strong emphasis on excellent UX and accessibility.
+The website's primary goal is to help secure employment in web development for its primary stakeholder (me).

 ## [View the Live Website Here](https://kairosity.github.io/milestone-project-1-cv-website)